Welcome To MoneroWorld

 I wrote a lot of words about why I think monero is awesome.

-RandomX 2 Year Anniversary
+RandomX 2 Year Anniversary - written ~2020

 I wrote some words about RandomX history and why PoS sucks.